How to build and scale a successful B2B marketplace

 Sharetribe is a headless, API-based marketplace solution with robust no-code functionality designed to bring the benefits of custom development to marketplace SaaS.
 It helps you launch a B2B marketplace platform quickly and cost-efficiently while giving you complete control over your transaction process, user experience, and additional features.

-Build the optimal order flow
+Create the optimal order flow

 Sharetribe provides a powerful transaction process editor for tailoring your B2B order flow.
+You can:

-• Build negotiation flows.
+• Build negotiation flows

-• Introduce complex pricing logic.
+• Introduce complex pricing logic

-• Support delayed payments or invoicing.
+• Support delayed payments or invoicing

-• Require verifications.
+• Require verifications

-• Integrate digital signatures.
+• Integrate digital signatures

-• Store custom data during the process.
+• Store custom data during the process

-• And a more.
+• And much more!

 Build custom features and integrate third-party apps